Tomer-Barak/Tomer-Barak.github.io/_project_posts/2025-05-20-irreversible-scale-dynamics.md

 > **Key idea.**  Enlarge phase space from symplectic to **contact** by adding one extra coordinate $s$ that measures lost information.
 Contact flows naturally spiral into fixed points, matching the physical arrow of renormalization.

-All algebra below incorporates the referee fixes: signs are consistent, the monotone genuinely *decreases*, and the rôle of the friction constant $\gamma$ is explicit.

 ---

 ## 0  Lightning recap (conservative case)